Hamiltonicity of Step-graphon: Main Result

 We introduce a subset $\cX_0$ of $\cX$, which comprises all integer-valued $y\in \cX$ such that $\|y\|_1$ is sufficiently large and $y/\|y\|_1$ is sufficiently close to $x^*$.
 A precise definition of $\cX_0$ will be given at the beginning of Section~\ref{sec:constructHam}.
 The two conditions $A$ and $B$, together with~\eqref{eq:empiricalx}, guarantee that $y(G_n)\in \cX_0$ \aas.
 The major task is then to show that

 To accomplish the task, we take a two-step approach:

-\xc{Step~1:} We show that if $y\in \cX_0$ (and if $\vec S$ is strongly connected), then the complete $\vec S$-partite graph $\vec K_y$ has a Hamiltonian decomposition (cycle).
+\xc{Step~1:} We show that if $y\in \cX_0$ (and if $\vec S$ is strongly connected), then the complete $\vec S$-partite graph $\vec K_y$ has a cycle cover (Hamilton cycle).
 The proof builds upon the following facts: \begin{enumerate} \item[\it 1.1.]
-The first fact is a strengthened version~\cite{belabbas2021integer} of the equality $\cX = \cA \bfo$, which states that if $y \in \cX$ is {\it integer valued}, then there exists an {\it integer-valued} $A\in \cA$ such that $A\bfo = y$. \item[\it 1.2.]
+The first fact is an implication of the integrality theorem for the maximum flow problem, which says that if $y \in \cX$ is {\it integer valued}, then there exists an {\it integer-valued} $A\in \cA$ such that $A\bfo = y$. \item[\it 1.2.]
 We then express the matrix $\cA$, obtained from above, as an integer combination of the adjacency matrices $A_j$ associated with the cycles $\vec C_j$ of $\vec S$, i.e., we write $A = \sum_{j = 1}^k c_j A_j$ for $c_j \in \N_0$ (and $c_j\in \N$ in the case $y\in \cX_0$).
-We show that $\vec K_y$ has a Hamiltonian decomposition, which contains $c_j$ cycles that are isomorphic to $\vec C_j$ under the map $\pi: \vec K_y \to \vec S$. \item[\it 1.3.]
-If, further, $\vec S$ is strongly connected, then the cycles of the Hamiltonian decomposition exhibited above can be used to form a desired Hamiltonian cycle.
-The proof relies on the use of the induction hypothesis on the number of cycles in $\vec S$ and the (directed) ear decomposition of $\vec S$. \end{enumerate} Complete arguments for this step will be presented in Section~\ref{sec:constructHam}.
+We show that $\vec K_y$ has a cycle cover, which contains $c_j$ cycles that are isomorphic to $\vec C_j$ under the map $\pi: \vec K_y \to \vec S$. \item[\it 1.3.]
+If, further, $\vec S$ is strongly connected, then the cycles of the cycle cover exhibited above can be used to form a Hamilton cycle.
+The proof will be carried out by induction on the number of cycles in $\vec S$ and relies on the use of the (directed) ear decomposition of $\vec S$. \end{enumerate} Complete arguments for this step will be presented in Section~\ref{sec:constructHam}.